 If a player has had the opportunity to see any of the card faces of the deck being shuffled, the deck is no longer considered randomized and must be randomized again.

-At Competitive and Professional Rules Enforcement Level, a player who does not re-randomize his or her deck after seeing cards has committed Looking at Extra Cards and may need to be investigated for cheating.
+At Competitive and Professional Rules Enforcement Level, a player who does not re-randomize their deck after seeing cards has committed Looking at Extra Cards and may need to be investigated for cheating.

 At Competitive and Professional Rules Enforcement Level tournaments, players are required to shuffle their opponents’ decks after their owners have shuffled them.
 The Head Judge can require this at Regular Rules Enforcement Level tournaments as well.